A star falls in to the abyss. 3rd January 2022

 A sickening crash.

-Me - "But then that contract ends at a certain point"
+Me - "But the three-way contract ends at a certain point".

 Me - "yes - you are talking about you"

-The pain is beginning to tear into me.
+The pain of this misaligned insanity is beginning to tear into me.

-So no Kit, I didn't tell you this in our first session.
+So no Kit, I didn't tell you this in our first session when you asked about suicide.
+I'd experienced a therapist creating potentially lethal situation before.
 Because I'd seen what happened to my son when he had got 'help'.
-I didn't know what your reaction would be.
-And I'd seen what professional help could be!
 Therapy rules state, when there is a risk of, 'harm to self...break confidentiality' I couldn't trust you.
 Looks like I was right!

 Resonance of then with now - lack of truth, I'm being portrayed as someone I'm not.